Abingdon Air and Country Show 2017: Preview

 Opened as an RAF airfield in 1932, initially as a training station.
 Continued after the war as part of Transport Command and in the 1980s as a training base.
 Although RAF Abingdon officially closed in 1992, some military flying continues in connection with nearby RAF Benson and air cadet training.

-The first flying displays for 2017 were lined up as early as September 2016 when Wing Commander (Retired) Terry Martin's 1960s gas turbine powered Westland Wasp XT787, one of the favourite displays of 2016, was booked again, along with Remko Sibjen's replica of a Commonwealth Aircraft Corporation (CAC) Boomerang, being seen at a show on mainland UK for the first time.
-The Wasp was damaged in a hard landing following a technical fault in September 2016, so its appearance will be subject to a full repair to display condition.
+The first flying displays for 2017 were lined up as early as September 2016 when Wing Commander (Retired) Terry Martin's 1960s gas turbine powered Westland Wasp XT787, one of the favourite displays of 2016, was booked again, along with Remko Sibjen's replica of a Commonwealth Aircraft Corporation (CAC) Boomerang, which would have been seen at a show on mainland UK for the first time.
+The Wasp was damaged in a hard landing following a technical fault in September 2016, so its appearance is subject to a full repair to display condition.
+Unfortunately, work is not complete and the owner has said that its return to displays may be delayed, putting in doubt an appearance at Abingdon.
+It also seems that the CAC Boomerang will not make it because the pilot does not have a UK Display Authorisation.
+However, resilient as always, the organiser has a replacement in Rick van der Graaf's Yakovlev YAK3. (... continued below the information box)

 The visitor Fly-in list is now full, so no more applications will be agreed.
 There is a reserve list in case there are any cancellations